prof-tallman/codepuzzles/mathematics/matrix_multiplication/README.md

 - Large random matrices may take noticeable time to compute, so handle with care.

 ## Examples ##
 The first example is for the "AI Does My Homework" stage and uses an internal, hardcoded matrix.
 The second example is for the "Script Kiddie" which prompts the user to dynamically enter their own matrix.
-The last example (forth) shows pretty printing.
 ```
 user@computer:~$ python matrix.py
 [58, 64]